 Brushing and Dematting your Yorkie like a Pro

-As a professional groomer I have two distinct ways of brushing out a Yorkie, and it all depends on their coat type, so here's my method of getting out all those mats and making your pup beautiful again.
+As a professional groomer I have two distinct ways of brushing out a Yorkie, and it all depends on their coat type.

 Brushing a Yorkie with a Cotton or Wire Coat

 1. First, inspect your dog’s coat for mats.
 These types of coats are prone to mats in areas with a lot of friction (groin, armpits, and around the neck).
 Also keep in mind these are sensitive areas, so if the mats are too thick you may have to shave these areas out, or speak with a groomer to assist you.

 2. Simply use a small, high quality slicker brush and use it to brush towards the growth of the coat, not against it.
 Do not go over the same spot more than 3 times with a slicker, as the pins may irritate their skin.
 Work through the entire coat, the dense pins of the slicker will break apart mats as you brush.

 3. Next use a grey hound comb and gently run through their entire coat, searching for any mats or tangles you may have missed.
 This is simply a long pinned comb that gets deep into their coat and is great for seeking out those hidden mats.